 A Fine Line: Inspiration or Imitation?

-Today Erin from Design For Mankind is here to talk to us on a topic that I asked her to write about because I thought she’d have a lot to say on the matter and she does!
-I think her words just may encourage a good discussion here today so I invite you to grab a cup of tea, sit back, and tune in to Erin’s message below — and be sure to add your comment to the mix, too!
+Today Erin from Design For Mankind is here to talk to us on a topic that I asked her to write about because I thought she'd have a lot to say on the matter and she does!
+I think her words just may encourage a good discussion here today so I invite you to grab a cup of tea, sit back, and tune in to Erin's message below -- and be sure to add your comment to the mix, too!
 Take it away, Miss E!
 We've heard from the fashion folk.
 It's been noted by renowned photographers.
 Interior designers are speaking up.
 Web programmers are furrowing their brows.

 Call it what you will: visual plagiarism, hacks, or sheer knock-offs.
 However you slice it, an increasingly saturated art/design community is becoming a feeding ground for inspiration? or is it imitation?